jsoishi/busse_annulus/tex/JFM/referee_reports.md

 16. "The authors don't comment..." **We have simplified this and and clarified.**

-17. "It is interesting to me..." **STEVE/BRAD/KEATON, this is actually interesting
+17. "It is interesting to me..." **STEVE/BRAD/KEATON, this is actually interesting.
+Need to think on it a bit.
+Given our speculation that EENL just adds dissipation, why is this not more energetic?
+It may be a non-obvious interaction with the convection as the referee points out, but I'm not sure.

+18. "The discussion surrounding..." **STEVE/BRAD/KEATON, it is surprising.
+Do we want to try to provide more info for some kind of physical interpretation, as this referee suggests?

+19. "Is there a good reason..." **We provided the enstrophy spectrum because it connects with the dynamical variable of interest $c_{\zeta \zeta}$.